sunfounder/bella-hat/bella-factory-test/README.md

-# Bella Serial Test Daemon
+# Bella Factory Test Daemon

 A daemon for factory testing of Bella.
 It connects the software with serial communication.